msp/6070-intro-to-metasounds/README.md

 ## Configure and run

-1) Clone or download this repo
+1) [Download](https://github.com/msp/6070-intro-to-metasounds/archive/refs/heads/main.zip) this repo (or clone if you're comfortable with Git)
 2) Open `playground.uproject` in Unreal Engine 5
 3) Enable the MetaSounds plugin
 4) Open assets for each module in the Content directory